 - Advance notice of large mailings is always appreciated: Please give us a heads up if you are planning on sending out mailings over 500 pieces so that we can plan enough time and have enough personnel on hand to process them quickly and efficiently.
 We can also help you order MICA stationery or other mailing supplies you may need, pre-print meter tapes with advanced dates (for larger, non-machineable pieces), and arrange to pick up the stuffed, flaps-down envelopes mailing from your office.

 MICA offers discount prices for letter mailings over 500 pieces and flat (large envelope) mailings over 150 pieces.
-Please contact Daniel Olson email@example.com to discuss the specifics regulations and prices for discount mailings.
+Please contact us at x2202 or email@example.com to discuss the specifics regulations and prices for discount mailings.